atul1503/Knowledge/rust.md

 # Generate docs for your crate AND all dependencies
 cargo doc --open

-# Generate docs for dependencies only (without your crate)
+# Generate docs for your crate only (without dependencies)
 cargo doc --no-deps --open
 ```